 Yes, you read it right, Oman falls under the tax-free zone.
 Once a company establishes, the company has only a 15% corporate tax to be paid.
 No personal Income tax or any individual tax is levied in Oman.
-Goods across the GCC countries move free of customs duties.
+In addition, goods across the GCC countries move free of customs duties.

 With over a billion consumers in its doorstep, Oman has globally ranked ports, airports, roads, and some of the most strategically placed ports in the world.

-Oman is one of the safest and secure countries with one of the lowest crime rates in the world and has an affordable city living with housing and rental prices well below the Gulf’s regional average.
-Oman is considered one of the best places in the Gulf to bring up a family.
+Oman is one of the safest and secure countries with one of the lowest crime rates globally.
+In addition, it has an affordable city living with housing and rental prices well below the Gulf's regional average.
+As a result, Oman is considered one of the best places in the Gulf to bring up a family.

-Oman is home to a vibrant expat and foreign investor community, compared to most Middle East countries, amounting to almost half the total population of the country.
+Oman is home to a vibrant ex-pat and foreign investor community, compared to most Middle East countries, amounting to almost half the country's total population.

 Oman government focuses on diversification, industrialization, and privatization to reduce reliance on hydrocarbon revenues, and the country is committed to economic diversity and investment.

-Oman has leading advanced telecommunication infrastructure supporting interconnected international and domestic networks.
-The Oman Sultanate’s government has been making a steady and ambitious investment in the country’s infrastructure, including the manufacturing sector, seaports, special economic zones, rail, and airports as well as educational and health systems, facilities, and telecommunications.
+Oman has a leading advanced telecommunication infrastructure supporting interconnected international and domestic networks.
+The Oman Sultanate's government has been making a steady and ambitious investment in the country's infrastructure, including the manufacturing sector, seaports, special economic zones, rail and airports, educational and health systems, facilities, and telecommunications.

 6. Oman's Talent Pool

-Oman has a young multilingual and educated local talent pool equipped for the 21st century.
-Oman also has some of the most competitive salary rates in the Gulf with 4.3 million population and 1.7 million employees, and over 239,000registered businesses.
+Oman has a young, multilingual and educated local talent pool equipped for the 21st century.
+Oman also has some of the most competitive salary rates in the Gulf, with a 4.3 million population and 1.7 million employees and over 239,000registered businesses.